-Online HIP registration process: You must have a HIP number issued between March 11, 2022 and March 10, 2023 if you plan to hunt waterfowl during the 2022-2023 season.
+Online HIP registration process: You must have a HIP number issued between March 11, 2023 and March 10, 2024 if you plan to hunt waterfowl during the 2023-2024 season.
 To register, visit wildlife.utah.gov/uthip.
 For more information, please see page 10.

 Permit required to guide on WMAs: Anyone guiding on waterfowl management areas will need to obtain a special-use permit from the Division.
-For more information, see page 21 or visit wildlife.utah.gov/WMAguiding.
+For more information, see page 21 or visit wildlife.utah.gov/WMAquidinq.

-No permanent blinds on WMAs: Individuals may not construct permanent blinds on water-fowl management areas.
+No permanent blinds on WMAs: Individuals may not construct permanent blinds on waterfowl management areas.
 For more information about using blinds, see page 20.

 Plan your hunt: The Utah Hunt Planner is an online tool you can use to prepare for your next hunt.
-See in-depth details about Utah's waterfowl management areas and other useful information at wildlife.utah.qov/huntplanner.
+See in-depth details about Utah's waterfowl management areas and other useful information at hunt.utah.gov.

-Youth hunting age: To be considered a youth for all waterfowl hunting, you must be 17 years old or younger on July 31, 2022.
+Youth hunting age: To be considered a youth for all waterfowl hunting, you must be 17 years old or younger on July 31, 2023.